 A four-room classroom block with teachers’ quarters is built to replace use of the Stoney Agency building and the church.

 The matron resigns because of mistreatment of the children.

-Seven students attend grades 9 and 10 at Cochrane High School, bussed from the residence.
+Seven children attend grades 9 and 10 at Cochrane High School, bussed from the residence.

-Kindergarten pupils appear for the first time on the quarterly returns.
+Kindergarten children appear for the first time on the quarterly returns.

 Terminal classes “for older pupils that were not making a successful academic program” are introduced.